jhdrn/myra/README.md

 * If an event listener is added to an `input`, `select` or `textarea` element, it's `value` will be passed as an argument to the attached `Update` function.
-* If the element is a form element and the `onsubmit` event listener is triggered, all values of it's child elements with a `name` attribute will be serialized into an anonymous object which will be passed as argument to the attached `Update` function.
+* If the element is a `form` element and the `onsubmit` event listener is triggered, all values of it's child elements with a `name` attribute will be copied to an anonymous object which will be passed as argument to the attached `Update` function.
 * Keyboard events are handled a bit different: in order to know what key to be listening for, the key of the attribute must be suffixed with an underscore